antonfirsov/docs/2020/10-Oct/Bring lights in Unity into the real world using Philips Hue/bring-lights-in-unity-into-the real-world-using philips-hue.md

 }
 ```

-Each light is identified by a name configured in the Philips Apps.
+Each light is identified by a name configured in the Philips App.
 You can either discover the names from the returned lights enumerable or just supply the known names.
 Whichever way you choose, once you have a light object you can Send a Command to it or to several lights at the same time.
 In the previous example, a command is created to Turn On the light (doesn’t matter if it’s already on) and then Set the Color of the light.
 Careful though, you must convert from a Unity color to a Philips color via the RGBColor class.
 One last thing to remember is to turn off the lights when your app closes.
 You could do this from the `OnDestroy()` or `OnApplicationQuit()` Unity methods.
 One trick is to send a Command to all the lights by not supplying any target lights.

 ```csharp